tompazourek/Colourful/docs/spaces-xy.md

   - **x** from 0 to 1
   - **y** from 0 to 1

-The xy chromaticity space is unusual for two reasons.
+The CIE xy chromaticity space is unusual for two reasons.
 It's not an actual color space, as the xy coordinates don't fully specify a color, it says nothing about how bright the color actually is.

 It also only has two channels *x* and *y*.